PhD scholarships open to potential food sustainability researchers

 Ten PhD scholarships that focus on moving towards a more sustainable future for the world’s food systems are available through the Food Transitions 2050 Joint Postgraduate School.

-Applications are open now and work will begin in March 2023, with students undertaking three-year PhD theses that focus on specific topics relating to food sustainability.
+Applications are now closed.
+The work will begin in March 2023, with students undertaking three-year PhD theses that focus on specific topics relating to food sustainability.

 The scholarships span a range of disciplines, including social and biophysical sciences.
 Study fees are covered and students receive $28,000 per year for the duration of the programme.
 Learn more and apply here by Friday 4 November.
 Please note that any positions not filled will remain open until a candidate is selected.